ajyoon/bml-lang.org/content/docs/guide/modes.md

     (a), (b), (c) -> {(x), match 60}
 }
 {use example}
 a b c a b c a b c a b c
+{use none}
+a b c a b c a b c a b c
 ```
 {% end %}